-- Supervisors shall be responsible for the safety of the employees A.3.1 working under their direction and for the safety of the general public in connection with their work.
+- A.3.1 Supervisors shall be responsible for the safety of the employees working under their direction and for the safety of the general public in connection with their work.
 The authority and responsibility for the action necessary to prevent accidents is an integral part of the supervisors' job. - A.3.2 A job briefing/tailgate discussion shall be held prior to starting each job.
 The job briefing shall include at least the following subjects: - a.
 Hazards associated with the job. - b.
 Work procedures involved. - c.
 Special precautions. - d.
 Energy source controls. - e.
-Personal Protective Equipment requirements. - A.3.3 The supervisor will issue such instructions as may be required to safely meet local conditions for which rules are not provided in this safety manual. - The supervisor shall be responsible for seeing that employees A.3.4 have the proper instruction, training and safety equipment for performing their required job duties. - If a difference of opinion arises with regard to the meaning or A.3.5 applications of any of these rules, or as to the means necessary to carry them out, the decision of the employee's supervisor shall be followed.
+Personal Protective Equipment requirements. - A.3.3 The supervisor will issue such instructions as may be required to safely meet local conditions for which rules are not provided in this safety manual. - A.3.4 The supervisor shall be responsible for seeing that employees have the proper instruction, training and safety equipment for performing their required job duties. - A.3.5 If a difference of opinion arises with regard to the meaning or applications of any of these rules, or as to the means necessary to carry them out, the decision of the employee's supervisor shall be followed.

-Case No. 2022-00402 Attachment 3 to Response to KCA-2 Ouestion No. 19

-A.4 Reporting Employee Injuries Page 141 of 233
+Case No. 2022-00402 Attachment 2 to Response to KCA-2 Question No.19 A.4 Reporting Employee Injuries Page 140 of 232

-- A.4.1 Injuries, no matter how slight, shall be properly treated and reported to the person in charge as soon as it is practical to do so; they are to be reported no later than the end of the employee's work shift. - When professional medical services are necessary, a health care A.4.2 provider designated by the company should be used whenever possible.
-Such injuries shall be reported to management and the appropriate safety specialist immediately. - Near misses (close calls) shall be reported.
-A.4.3
+- A.4.1 Injuries, no matter how slight, shall be properly trBethand reported to the person in charge as soon as it is practical to do so; they are to be reported no later than the end of the employee's work shift. - A.4.2 When professional medical services are necessary, a health care provider designated by the company should be used whenever possible.
+Such injuries shall be reported to management and the appropriate safety specialist immediately. - A.4.3 Near misses (close calls) shall be reported.